-As anyone attending culinary academy will learn, mushrooms are a delicious addition to many dishes, serving well as either a complement or a substitute for meat.
+As anyone attending culinary school will learn, mushrooms are a delicious addition to many dishes, serving well as either a complement or a substitute for meat.
 The key to making the best use of these fungi is knowing what kind is ideal for each application.
 Here are some ideas for putting a wide range of mushrooms to work in your kitchen.

 Keep it simple with button mushrooms